 Changing something is as easy as changing a parameter value, then recreating the city.
-Thanks to Blender, and depending on which placement method you choose (instance placement or merged mesh), you can even modify a city without recreating it.
+Thanks to Blender, and depending on which instantiation method you choose, you can even modify a city without recreating it.
 Modifying the model of a building automatically changes all instances of that building everywhere it appears in the city.

 SceneCity comes batteries included: props, roads and buildings.
 Load them in a click, and generate a city.
 It's that simple.
 Once included in your scene, they're just standard Blender meshes, objects and materials, so you can study them, modify them, or delete them.

 Turn a few road portions into large networks easily.
 Creating huge networks becomes virtually free, both time-wise and effort-wise.

 There are two types of roads you can use, depending on your needs.
 You can mix both also.

 Repeat your own road portion(s) meshe(s) along curves.
 This type of roads gives nice curves and very complex-looking, intricate networks.
 However it does not test for intersections and collisions with other roads and buildings, and does not support crossings.